 A spectacular swim starting in Totnes in Devon and winding its way around the Sharpham Bends to the sailing village of Dittisham (dit-sum to locals).
-It has it all: adventure, joy and challenge.
+It has it all: adventure, joy, challenge and a contentment of swimmers (the communities chosen collective noun).
 At the end there’s a festival field with hot tubs, wood fired pizza, deck chairs, local beers, a playground, and lots of other lovely treats to celebrate our biggest event.
 Wherever you are on the swim spectrum right now, put enough determination, lessons and training into picking up strength, style and stamina, and you can probably do it.

 Barmouth/Abermaw, North Wales

 Tidal assistance at its finest (fast enough it’s almost into the bore category).
 Hot chocolate, wood fired hot tubs and fire pits greet all swimmers, runners and run-swimmers as they coalesce at the finish to celebrate a morning of exploring the Mawddach Estuary.

 The swim and run routes weave between mountains, not hills.
 Waves, geese, camaraderie and our superb safety crew line the swim route, whilst runners will explore the breath taking Mawddach Trail, crossing the iconic Barmouth Bridge and watching the tide come in along the estuary as you make progress towards the historic Penmaenpool Toll Bridge.
 One of the The Outdoor Swimming Society team’s favourite swims, you’re in for a treat if you join us.